Chart Color Schemes

 An assessment of population growth drivers in Lalor Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Lalor Park statistical area (Lv2) is estimated at approximately 8,242 as of Nov 2025.
-This figure represents an increase of 408 people from the 2021 Census, which reported a population of 7,834.
-The change was inferred from AreaSearch's estimation of the resident population at 7,949 in June 2024 and the validation of 71 new addresses since the Census date.
-This results in a density ratio of 3,075 persons per square kilometer, placing Lalor Park (SA2) in the upper quartile nationally according to AreaSearch assessments.
-The area's growth rate of 5.2% since the census is within 1.9 percentage points of its SA3 area's growth rate of 7.1%, indicating strong population fundamentals.
-Overseas migration contributed approximately 71.0% of Lalor Park's overall population gains during recent periods.
+The population of Lalor Park is estimated at approximately 8,241 as of February 2026.
+This figure represents an increase of 407 people since the 2021 Census, which reported a population of 7,834.
+The change is inferred from AreaSearch's estimation of the resident population at 7,949 following examination of ABS data released in June 2024 and an additional 71 validated new addresses since the Census date.
+This results in a population density ratio of 3,075 persons per square kilometer, placing Lalor Park in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's population growth rate of 5.2% since the Census is within 2.0 percentage points of the SA3 area's 7.2%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 71.0% of overall population gains in recent periods, driving primary growth for Lalor Park.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2-level projections released in 2022 with a base year of 2021 are utilized.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-According to population projections, lower quartile growth is anticipated nationally, with Lalor Park (SA2) expected to grow by 241 persons to 2041, reflecting a decline of 0.9% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to population projections, lower quartile growth is anticipated nationally, with Lalor Park expected to grow by 248 persons to 2041 based on aggregated SA2-level projections, reflecting a decline of 0.9% in total over the 17 years.

 Frequently Asked Questions - Population